rasulkireev/apw/src/content/books/happy-sleeper.md

 2. Say the key phrase that you came up with earlier.
 3. Exit.

 That's it.
 With this method, your baby will be a pro sleeper in no time.
-There are some phsycological difficulties for parents to let their baby cry.
+There are some psychological difficulties for parents to let their baby cry.
 Authors cover this too.
-However these arguments didn't really help my wife.
+However, these arguments didn't really help my wife.
 In the "My Thoughts" section I will share what helped her.
-But here is what authors have to say about this:
+But here is what the authors have to say about this:

 - The Sleep Wave method requires consistency and may take time for the baby to adjust and develop their sleep abilities.
-- Follow this path religisouly and don't cave in to your babies screams.
+- Follow this path religiously and don't cave in to your baby's screams.

-Here are some Nap Schedule Example:
+Here are some Nap Schedule Examples:
 ![Nap Schedule Example](./images/nap-schedule-example.png)

 ## My Thoughts